mamba-org/mamba/docs/source/usage/solver.rst

 :cpp:func:`DataBase.native_serialize_repo <mamba::solver::libsolv::Database::native_serialize_repo>` .
 Upon reading, similar parameters are expected as input to :cpp:func:`DataBase.add_repo_from_native_serialization <mamba::solver::libsolv::Database::add_repo_from_native_serialization>`.
-If they mistmatch, the loading results in an error.
+If they mismatch, the loading results in an error.

 A typical wokflow first tries to load a repository from such binary cache, and then quietly fallbacks to ``repodata.json`` on failure.